-That’s all the harvests I have for the week.
 Harvest Monday is a day to show off your harvests, how you are saving your harvest, or how you are using your harvest.
 If you have a harvest you want to share, add your name and blog link to Mr Linky below.
-And be sure and check out what everyone is harvesting!
+And please take a minute and check out what everyone is harvesting!